Aurora-yzj/openwrt-selinux-policy/README.md

 ## Before we start

 In this example we're going to start by assembling OpenWrt SELinux policy.
-By default OpenWrt provides a generic policy that includes support for all known functionality.
+By default OpenWrt provides a generic policy with the aim to include support for all known functionality.
 The goal of this default policy is to cover as many aspects of OpenWrt as possible and to make it "just" work by default on as many devices and device configurations as possible.
 The downside of this default policy is that because it is generic it is also inefficient as the policy might include rules for components and functionalitty that you may not have installed or